Support Teams and Technical Writers: A Powerful Partnership

 Customer support people tend to get hired early in most growing SaaS companies.
 Even the most customer-centric founders realize quickly that they could fill their entire days directly helping customers and not leave time to improve their product or work on their business.
 Technical writers are usually much further down the list, because you can get by with your founders, engineers, and support staff chipping in with essential documentation.
 And even if it isn’t great, you still have a support team to help customers one-on-one.

-— halls full of inaccurate instructions, incorrect labels, and confusing screenshots of interfaces long since removed.
+Often by the time tech writers are brought in, the knowledge base is less a reflection of current reality than a “Museum of the Previously True(ish)” — halls full of inaccurate instructions, incorrect labels, and confusing screenshots of interfaces long since removed.

 2. Software undergoes constant change